Science, Risks, Impacts and Governance Associated with Sustainable Development in Different Regions of the World

 Mohammed VI Polytechnic University From October 14th to the 16th 2025, Morocco, Benguerir Discover More Chemical Weather and Chemical Climate Science, Risks, Impacts, Health, and Governance Discover More

-Experts from the scientific, and educational communities, policy makers and practitioners will engage in climate, environment, and public health, representatives of the public and private sectors, and other stakeholders, during the Second International Conference on Chemical Weather and Chemical Climate (CWCC) in Benguerir, Morocco, from 14 to 16 October, 2025.
+Experts from the scientific and educational communities, policy makers, and practitioners will engage in climate, environment, and public health.
+Representatives of the public and private sectors, and other stakeholders, will participate during the Second International Conference on Chemical Weather and Chemical Climate (CWCC) in Benguerir, Morocco, from 14 to 16 October, 2025.

-The conference focuses on Science, Risks, Impacts, Health, and Governance Associated with Sustainable Developments, in particular the difference between regions..
-Recognizing the challenges arose from climate change, air quality, as well as their interactions, in achieving resilience and sustainable development, this conference is a collaborative effort between international organizations, government agencies, researchers and practitioners, and public and private sectors.
+The conference focuses on Science, Risks, Impacts, Health, and Governance Associated with Sustainable Developments, particularly the differences between regions.
+Recognizing the challenges posed by climate change, air quality, and their interactions in achieving resilience and sustainable development, this conference is a collaborative effort among international organizations, government agencies, researchers, practitioners, and the public and private sectors.

 • Emissions and Atmospheric Transformations: Exploring the emissions and physical-chemical transformations of atmospheric components and their implications.